top of page

 On most nights, you can get a “Park Pass” starting at $25.
 The pass allows fans to roam throughout the park without any restrictions.
 For games that aren’t filled, you should have no trouble finding a seat at the upper level.
 Otherwise for games where attendance is expected to reach full capacity the “Park Pass,” while still allowing fans to roam the yard, permits fans access to Gallagher Square.

-Tickets inside the seating bowl for most games also start at $25 with a significant bump when certain teams such as the Dodgers or Red Sox are in town.
+Tickets inside the seating bowl for most games also start at $25 with a significant bump when certain teams such as the Dodgers or Yankees are in town.
+With crowds mostly reaching capacity status it would be worth the few extra bucks for a seat inside the actual seating areas.

 Extras 5

 Opened before the 2016 All-Star Game, the Padres Hall of Fame features a timeline of Padres and other baseball history in San Diego, as well as other photos and artifacts and an interactive video display that allows fans to view a profile of a past Padres legend.
-Outside the Hall of Fame at the Plaza are plaques displaying players in Cooperstown who donned the Padre uniform at some point in their career.
+Outside the Hall of Fame at the Plaza are plaques displaying players in Cooperstown who donned the Padre uniform at some point in their careers.

 The Breitbard Hall of Fame is located on the field concourse inside the Western Metal Supply Co.
-The building has a display of 153 plaques honoring athletes that left an impact on San Diego, both native San Diegans and those who played for a San Diego organization.
+The building has a display of 153 plaques honoring athletes who left an impact on San Diego, both native San Diegans and those who played for a San Diego organization.

 A bronze bust of Johnny Ritchey can be viewed at the Breitbard Hall of Fame.
 A native of San Diego Ritchey would be the first black ballplayer to break the color barrier in the AAA Pacific Coast League one year after Jackie Robinson would break the MLB color barrier during a time when MLB’s furthest team west was in St. Louis.